-The Municipal Code establishes most bodies, and the Board of Supervisors is responsible for creating nearly all of them.
-The Task Force may amend these bodies via ordinance.
-A few bodies in the Municipal Codes are voter-approved, so only voters may amend them.6
+The Municipal Codes establish most bodies, and the Board of Supervisors is responsible for creating nearly all of them.
+The Board of Supervisors may amend these bodies via ordinance.
+A few bodies in the Municipal Codes are voter-approved, so only voters may amend them.